mevimo/youbit/youbit/data/README_upload.txt

 YOUBIT MANUAL UPLOAD:

-    - Upload the 'output.yb.mp4' file in this directory to YouTube.
+    - Upload the 'video.mp4' file in this archive to YouTube.

     - Title can be anything you want.